Kaung-Thant-Kyaw/laravel-social-media-website/README.md

 # Laravel Social Media Website
-Laravel Social Media Website built with Inertia Vue.js.
-The project was created during the following 48 hours YouTube Playlist [YouTube Tutorial](https://www.youtube.com/watch?v=4iiEyOKhvao&list=PLLQuc_7jk__Wa8IoZ2s0J-ql_MIisndtZ).
+Laravel Social Media Website from codeholic for inspirational purpose for my own project.

 ## Demo
 The application is deployed on the following domain [laravel-space.com](https://laravel-space.com/)